henrikglass/shaq/docs/sel_functions.md

 ## Returning vec4:
 ```
 vec4 vec4(float x, float y, float z, float w)                                    Creates a 4D vector with components `x`, `y`, `z`, and `w`
+vec4 vec4(ivec4 v)                                                               Creates a 4D vector from components of the 4D int vector `v`
 vec4 normalize(vec4 v)                                                           Returns the normalized vector of `v`
 vec4 lerp(vec4 a, vec4 b, float t)                                               Linearly interpolates between `a` and `b` for values of `t` in [0, 1].
 I.e. lerp(a,b,t) = a*(1-t)+b*t
 vec4 rgba(int hexcode)                                                           Returns a vector with R, G, B, and A components normalized to 0.0 - 1.0 given a color hexcode